reshamas/fastai_deeplearn_part1/courses/dl2-v2/lesson_11_1.md

 - `59:40`  all right, so that `h` in the code is that `S` [in the diagram].
 So it's a **hidden state**.
 I guess Stephen [Manning] used "S" for state, and I used "h" for hidden, but there you go.
 You would think the two Australians could agree on something like that but apparently not.

 #### `59:58` new bit: decoder to softmax
 - So how do we now do the new bit, right?
 And so, the basic idea of the new bit [decoder to softmax] is the same.
-We're going to do exactly the same thing, but
+We're going to do exactly the same thing, but we're going to write our own